 Some common FAFSA myths lead students to believe they’re not eligible for financial aid.
 Don’t let these misconceptions make you miss out on grants or scholarships.

-Finally, no FAFSA FAQ would be complete without explaining how federal financial aid works.
+Finally, no list of common FAFSA questions would be complete without explaining how federal financial aid works.
 Here’s how the FAFSA leads to loans and other types of aid.

-Financial aid packages are made up of a mix of grants, scholarships, student loans, and work-study options.
-Grants and scholarships are free money; in most cases, you don’t have to pay back this type of financial aid.
+Financial aid packages are made up of a mix of grants, scholarships, student loans and work-study options.
+Grants and scholarships, in most cases, you don’t have to pay back this type of financial aid.
 You will have to pay back student loans — with interest.

 The amount of financial aid you’ll receive largely depends on the college or graduate school.
 Some colleges even meet full financial need for all accepted students.